 - Preheat your wok over high heat.
 Add 1 Tbsp of oil.
 Add shrimp and stir fry until they just started to turn pink.
 Remove from the wok

 - Add the rest of the oil into the wok.
 Crack in eggs and scramble for about 10 seconds.
+The eggs should be only about 50% cooked at this point.
 Add rice and stir to break up any lumps and make sure the rice grains are coated with the eggs.
-Add salt and sugar and continue to stir fry until the rice grains are dry
+Add seasonings and continue to stir fry until the rice grains are really dry

 - Add the shrimp back in followed by some chopped green onion.
-Have a taste and add more salt and/or sugar as needed to suit your taste
+Have a taste and add more salt and/or sugar as needed to suit your taste.
+Serve immediately